sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 ---

 !!! code "ESP32 Firmware"
 	We have intentionally kept the ESP32 firmware as simple as possible - supporting only two modes: Ethernet (mode **1**) and WiFi (mode **2**).
-The intention being that you can easily develop your own firmware for the RTK mosaic-X5 using the Espressif ESP IDF if the SparkFun firmware does not meet your needs.
+The intention is that you can easily develop your own firmware for the RTK mosaic-X5 using the Espressif ESP IDF if the SparkFun firmware does not meet your needs.

 	You can of course modify the hardware too, should you want to.
 The design is completely open-source.